 Nasi Goreng is a common and popular Indonesian fried rice dish, usually served with a variety of side dishes such as meats, vegetables, and spices.
 For Nasi Goreng, the rice is usually seasoned with sweet soy sauce.
 Another popular rice dish is Nasi Kuning (Yellow Rice) or Nasi Kunyit (Turmeric Rice), cooked with coconut milk and turmeric.
 I would say, it would be a safe choice for those who ended up entering a local restaurant and had no idea what to order!

 Mie Goreng, on the other hand, is a common fried noodle dish.
 It has also great variations by adding prawn, chicken or beef, and stir-fried with garlic, eggs, shallots, and spices.
 It is the safe dish to order but in case you cannot deal with spiciness, let them know.

-Bakso are meatballs, usually made of ground beef or pork and served with rice vermicelli.
+Bakso is meatballs, usually made of ground beef or pork, and served with rice vermicelli.
 It’s a great tasty noodle soup :P. I liked ordering it when I felt I had too much greasy food, and craved something soothing and light.